Electric Line Guidelines

 Secondary electrical service installed by the customer or the customer’s contractor will be maintained by the District after a one-year warranty period.

 Payment of Estimate

-Prior to actual construction, easements for installation of electrical facilities on private property shall be provided by the customer.
-The District representative will point out where easements are required.
+Prior to actual construction, easements for installation of electrical facilities on private property shall be provided to the District.
+Please note that only the owner of the affected property can grant easement rights.